Generated at: 2026-06-15 04:48:15

 Objectives and Benefits

-The objectives of implementing an SFA are to:
+By implementing an SFA, the objectives are to:

 • Register and analyze deal information in the SFA to identify individual strengths and weaknesses, enabling precise training and guidance